joaogsleite/puck-playground/README.md

 ## Puck

-`/...` is the default route.

-`/edit/...` is the edit route.
+`/...` is the default route and `/edit/...` is the edit route.
 Check `src/app/...` folder.

-The database is just a local json file: `database.json` in the root of the project.
+The database is just a local json file (`database.json`) in the root of the project.
+The `src/services/database.ts` loads and store data.
+The `/api/edit` endpoint saves the data in the json file.

+All blocks available for the Editor are inside the `src/blocks/` folder.
+The *puck* configuration lives in `src/services/puck.ts` and all blocks are imported there.